L'Art de Vivre: History

-Originally christened as Marie Brizzard, her purpose was to ferry ammunition to the beaches of Normandy to help the Allies fighting in the Somme.
+Originally christened as Marie Brizzard, her purpose was to ferry ammunition to the beaches of Normandy to help the Allies fighting at the Somme.
 She was built particularly strong to resist the English Channel's harsh weather conditions and groundings on a Normandy beach.
 After the end of World War II, she was moved round the north and west coasts of France and into the River Charente estuary to Rochefort.
 Here, she delivered barrels of cognac from Angoulême to Rochefort.
 She was renamed Cognac, Royal Cognac, Napoleon, Mark Twain, Magellan, and Kir Royal.

-In 1975 she was converted into a hotel barge by Florian Waleski, who operated the hotel barge until 1997, when she was purchased by European Waterways.
-After an interior refit of the cabins and galley, L'Art de Vivre was for the next 10 years the only hotel barge to navigate the shallow reaches of the upper Nivernais Canal in Burgundy.
-In 2008 she underwent a third refit and over $200,000 was invested in four new cabins.
+In 1975, she was converted into a hotel barge by Florian Waleski, who operated the hotel barge until 1997, when she was purchased by European Waterways.
+After an interior refit of the cabins and galley, L'Art de Vivre was for the next ten years the only hotel barge to navigate the shallow reaches of the upper Nivernais Canal in Burgundy.
+In 2008, she underwent a third refit and over $200,000 was invested in four new cabins.